checkmarx-ts/CxUtils/CxFlowDemoInstance/README.md

 * Easy setup for multiple different instance configurations

 # Prerequisites
-* You must have Docker Desktop installed
+* You must have Docker and Docker Compose installed
-* Docker will need access to write to your local disk
-* The Docker memory setting should be bumped to 8GB rather than the default 2GB to make the demo system more performant
 * The Cx-Flow webhook endpoint must be available via a public Internet URL to receive webhook calls
     * It is possible to use a tool such as [ngrok](https://ngrok.com/) to allow Cx-Flow to receive webhook calls
-* The current configuration is designed to work with GitHub webhooks, but it is possible to customize it to consume webhook data from other SCM providers

 # Cx-Flow Invocation via Webhook Setup Instructions